alirobe/get-spsite/pages/power-user.md

 permalink: /power-user/
 title: Power Users
 ---
-## Resources for SharePoint and Office 365 End-Users

-## Definitive / Basic Resources
+## Learn SharePoint the quick way

+Practical links to help Microsoft 365 and SharePoint end users be productive—training, templates, and curated channels.

+## Get started

 Get enough info to get by while trying to get things done.